WebEngineering-Univaq/WE_Lecture_Slides/english/Javascript_EN.md

 //As soon as you create a promise, its executor code starts
 v_proxy = doMyWorkAsync(1);
-//However, calls to resolve and reject are placed on hold until you
+//however, calls to resolve and reject are placed on hold
-//specify the corresponding handlers
+//until you specify the corresponding handlers

-//With the then method of the promise, we specify what to do with the return
+//With the then method of the promise, we specify what to do
-//value, when available
-v_proxy.then((v) => {
+//with the return  value, when available v_proxy.then((v) => {
  console.log("Returned value: " + v);
 });